estuary/flow/site/docs/concepts/captures.md

 :::caution Beta
 Push captures are under development.
 Estuary intends to offer Webhook, Websocket, and Kafka-compatible APIs for capturing into collections.
-Specification details are likely to exist.
+Join the [Estuary Slack](https://estuary-dev.slack.com/join/shared_invite/enQtNjQxMzgyNTEzNzk1LTU0ZjZlZmY5ODdkOTEzZDQzZWU5OTk3ZTgyNjY1ZDE1M2U1ZTViMWQxMThiMjU1N2MwOTlhMmVjYjEzMjEwMGQ#/shared-invite/email) for more information on this and other ongoing development work.
 :::

 ### Specification

-Pull capture configurations use the following general format:
+Push capture configurations use the following general format:

 ```yaml
 captures: